 Most in- and out-of-network insurances offer coverage for dental crowns.

 If you’re scheduling your dental crown at Tend, the studio team will let you know any cost you may be responsible for, as well as how much will be covered by insurance.
-(Pro tip: you can also check the cost of your treatment plan by using the Tend App.)
+(Pro tip: you can also check the cost of your dental treatment plan by using the Tend App.)

 Types of dental crowns: permanent and temporary